Traveling with children can be a delight and a

 mosquito-borne diseases such as malaria are present.

-order to avoid jet lag, adjust your child’s sleep schedule 2-3 days before
+order to reduce jet lag, adjust your child’s sleep schedule 2-3 days before

 departure.
 After arrival, children should be encouraged to be